rajat-8/MachineLearning-BasicProjects/README.md

 # MachineLearning-BasicProjects

-This contains many basic projects of the Topic from Supervised and Unsupervised learning.
+This contains many basic projects of the Topic from Supervised learning part of Machine Leaning Algorithms.
 It deals with the basic how to import a ceratin a library and to further fir the data and predict the best possible output.

 # Important Guidelines